nitish-cse/nitish-cse/README.md

 - 👋 Hi, I’m @nitish-cse
-- 👀 I’m interested in web development
+- 👀 I’m interested in Backend development
-- 🌱 I’m currently learning  react js
+- 🌱 I’m currently learning and working on java language
-- 💞️ I’m looking to collaborate on  web development
+- 💞️ I’m looking to collaborate on  backend development with java
-- 📫 How to reach me ... by the emal or contact no
+- 📫 How to reach me ... by the email or contact no
+-

 <!---
 nitish-cse/nitish-cse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.